On the existence of $E_{0}$-semigroups -- the multiparameter case: Construction of an essential representation

 Let $f \in \mathcal{S}$ be given.
 Assume that $f$ is $k$-stable for some $k \geq 1$.
 Then $f_{v_i}$ is $k$-stable for every $i$.
 Now calculate as follows to observe that

 In the third equality of the above calculation, we have interchanged the summation and the integral which is permissible since the terms involved are non-negative.
 This completes the proof. $\Box$

-The following corollary is an immediate consequence of Theorem \ref{essential} and Proposition \ref{Essential}. \begin{crlre} Let $\alpha:=\{\alpha_{x}\}_{x \in P}$ be the $E_{0}^{P}$-semigroup associated to the essential representation $\phi$.
-Then $E$ is isomorphic to the product system associated to $\alpha$.
+We end our paper by stating what we have done so far as a Theorem whose proof is a direct consequence of Theorem \ref{essential} and Proposition \ref{Essential}. \begin{thm} Let $E:= \coprod_{x \in \Omega}E(x)$ be a product system over $\Omega$ such that $E(x)$ is infinite dimensional for every $x\in \Omega$.
+Denote the representation of $E$ constructed in Proposition \ref{measurability of phi} by $\phi$.
+Let $\alpha:=\{\alpha_{x}\}_{x \in P}$ be the $E_0$-semigroup associated to $\phi$.
+Then $E$ is isomorphic to the product system associated to $\alpha$. \end{thm}